ethersphere/ethswarm-nextjs/content/pages/grants/community-events.md

             __Presentations at Other Events:__
-            Share Swarm's vision and/or provide technical support at broader tech meetups or conferences.
+            Communicate Swarm's vision and/or provide technical support at larger tech meetups or conferences.
           image: ""
           features:
             columns: ""